Leo-nova/Project-Arken/README.md

 For beginners:
 1. Open the [`Cognito`](./Cognito/) folder
-2. Start with [**Cognito-V1-Origin.md**](./Cognito/Cognito-V1-Origin.md) and copy the content
+2. Start with [**Cognito-V1-Origin.md**](./Cognito/Cognito-V1-Origin.md) and copy the content.
-3. Paste it into your LLM window and specify your needs (e.g., teacher, tool, chat companion)
+3. Copy the content into your LLM interface and test with roles (e.g., teachers, tools, chat personas)
-4. Enjoy the Persona built by Cognito
+4. Experience Personas powered by Cognito.

-For experienced developers or power users:
+For experienced developers or users:
-- Jump directly to [**Cognito-V5-2.0.md**](./Cognito/Cognito-V5-2.0.md), which strikes the best balance of functionality and stability.
+- Jump directly to [**Cognito-V5-2.0.md**](./Cognito/Cognito-V5-2.0.md), which balances functionality and stability.

-💡 Tip:
-In theory, the more powerful the model, the more nuanced the generated Persona.
-But in practice, even a local GPT-OSS-20B runs quite well.
+💡 Tip: Stronger models produce richer Personas, but even local OSS models (e.g., GPT-OSS-20B) can generate stable, high-quality results.

 ---

-## 📢 Why use Cognito?
+## 📢 Why Use Cognito?
-- More **flexible** and **scalable** than traditional prompts
-- Provides **fast generation** with **high controllability**
+- Compared to single prompts, the framework provides modular configurations for easy adjustment and scaling.
+- Generate Personas **quickly** while keeping **tight control**.
-- Modular configuration with **platform memory integration** makes dialogue more stable
+- Combine **modular settings** with **platform-level memory** for more stable conversations.

 ---